cdransf/cd-11ty/src/posts/2023/i-block-ads.md

 I block all cookies that aren't strictly required for your site to function.

+I opt out of allowing apps to ask to track me.

 I block email pixel trackers.

 I provide a masked email address.